 Both phones come with iOS 7, the most radical change to Apple's operating system software for mobile devices since its 2007 debut.
 Many of the changes are cosmetic, but there are functional improvements such as easier access to frequently used settings and apps.

 I will review iOS 7 separately.
-Many existing iPhone users won't need more than the free update, which is available starting Wednesday.
+Many existing iPhone users won't need more than the free update, which Apple released Wednesday.
 Neither the 5C nor the 5S offers improvements on the screen size, which remains at 4 inches diagonally.
 But new features and new colors may draw you to one of these new iPhones.

 — IPHONE 5S (available in silver, gold or gray; starts at $199 with two-year service contract, or $649 without a contract):